nikesh8/DemoChat/README.md

 # DemoChat
 This is sample project to understand logic implementation of '@' mention with chatting input.
+This project is just for understanding of code which will triggered suggestion panel of usernames in group chat, hashtags, etc on pressing some special keywords like `@``#``$``%``&``*`.
+In this demo project whenever user fires `@` keyword from keyboard it will trigger username suggestion list and showing as a tappable list.
+On tap of specific name it will appending in text.